Hidden

 Why Is It Important To Eradicate Microorganisms?

 Microorganisms such as mold, mildew, algae, lichens, and bacteria are responsible for a lot of discoloration on roofs and various other surfaces.
 Additionally, results of the metabolism of these organisms are acidic, as well as harmful to surface areas such as roof shingles.
-Removing these microorganisms prevents staining and also boosts the durability of roofs, fencing, and also decks.
+Removing these microorganisms prevents staining and also boosts the durability of roofs, fences, and decks.

 Is Soft Washing Safe?